aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getDataField() {#getDataField--}

+<b>@deprecated.</b> Please use the 'dataField' property instead.
 Gets a [PivotField](../pivotfield/) object that represents all the data fields in a PivotTable.
 Read-only.
 It would only be created when there are two or more data fields in the Data region.
 Defaultly it is in row region.
 You can drag it to the row/column region with PivotTable.AddFieldToArea() method .

 ```javascript
 getDataField() : PivotField;